 - Talk to the Artist.
 Visit the Artist Roster to learn about their program offerings.
-Discuss dates and times, and any school rules they need to know about for visiting your campus.
+Discuss dates, times, fees, and any school rules they need to know about for visiting your campus.
 Applications for the Seeds Grant are due 6 weeks prior to the artist’s engagement.

 - Fill out the grant application.
-Submit the Grant Application to Gabrielle in the ONAP office.
-FMI: 920-490-3835.
+Submit the Grant Application to Sherrole in the ONAP office.
+For more info call (920) 490-3832.

 - Follow up with the artist after your grant application has been awarded or denied, and after their presentation.